Nutrition

 Mindful eating is eating with attention and intention.
 By being mindful while planning and eating, you are more likely choose nourishing foods that are pleasing to your body.
 Living a healthy lifestyle does not mean eating foods you dislike, as there are many healthy options to choose from.
 By adopting the following behaviors, you are on the path toward eating mindfully.

-Rate your hunger with a hunger scale―Mindful eating involves learning to be aware of physical hunger and satiety or sufficiency cues to guide a decision to begin and end a meal or snack.
+Rate your hunger with a hunger scale: Mindful eating involves learning to be aware of physical hunger and satiety or sufficiency cues to guide a decision to begin and end a meal or snack.
 You can learn to do this by practicing rating your hunger on a scale ranging from 1 to 10, with 1 being starving and 10 being completely stuffed.
 When creating a hunger scale, imagine the feelings of hunger and different levels of fullness.
-As you are about to eat and as you are eating, you can try rating these feelings on your personal hunger scale.
-As a good practice, instead of waiting until hunger is at a 1 (starving) start eating, when hunger is at a 3 or 4.
+As you are about to eat and as you are eating, rate these feelings on your personal hunger scale.
+As a good practice, instead of waiting until hunger is at a 1 (starving) to start eating, eat when hunger is at a 3 or 4.
 And it is a good idea to stop eating when hunger is about a 7 or 8.
 By being aware of your levels of satisfaction or fullness, you are allowing your brain’s satiety signs to communicate with you.
 Practice makes perfect.
 Try keeping a journal of a hunger scale and tracking the way it feels at each number.

-Making the right choices―To assist in making mindful food choices, our Registered Dietitians created a healthy eating plan full of suggestions about what healthful foods to eat and nutritious replacements for unhealthy foods.
+Making the right choices: To assist in making mindful food choices, our Registered Dietitians created a healthy eating plan full of suggestions about what healthful foods to eat and nutritious replacements for unhealthy foods.
 By following an eating plan, you are putting yourself on the path of making mindful choices.

-Creating a healthy plate―An ideal plate has the following components and mindful proportions:
+Creating a healthy plate: An ideal plate has the following components and mindful proportions:

 - Fill half the plate with non-starchy vegetables (peppers, mixed greens or lettuce, tomatoes, asparagus)